Oklahoma Law Enforcement Memorial

 John "Two Guns" Middleton - Deputy Sheriff

-Kay County Sheriffs Office
+Kay County Sheriff’s Office July 22, 1923

 About noon on Saturday, July 21, 1923, Deputy Sheriffs John “Two Gun” Middleton, 35, and George “Hookey” Miller went into a cafe in Three Sands.
-Seated at the counter of the café was Jackson Burns whom had been handled recently by both deputies.
+Seated at the counter of the café was Jackson Burns, who had been handled recently by both deputies.
 When Jackson Burns saw the two deputies enter the café, he began shooting at them with his .45 caliber revolver.
 Neither deputy had time to draw their weapons.
 Deputy Sheriff George Miller was hit three times, collapsed, and died on the way to the hospital.
 Deputy Sheriff John Middleton was also hit three times and died the next day, Sunday, July 22nd.

 The burial site of John Middleton is unknown.